GCSE results were of an extremely high standard again in 2021 with almost 96% of all exams achieving a “good pass” or

-Hydesville Tower Senior School was ranked as the third highest achieving Secondary school in the borough in the 2017 GCSE league tables published by the Department for Education.
+Hydesville Tower Senior School was ranked as the third highest achieving Secondary School in the borough in the 2018 GCSE league tables published by the Department for Education.
 The league tables show that the school’s Attainment 8 score – which gauges achievement across eight qualifications including English and Mathematics – far exceeds the national average.